andreasabel/inCode/entry/shifting-the-stars.md

     final = zipWith (\v x -> x + t L.*^ v) vs xs
 ```

-To answer the actual problem, we do need to `round` the final points to display
+We don't even need to round the answer --- we can directly make a scatter plot
-them on the screen.
+of these points and read off what they look like :)

 Part 2
 ------